top of page

 “No,” Cuauhtérroc said.
 “Dey weel come out when dey are ready.”

-The songsage glanced over at Kiyla.
+Cora glanced over at Kiyla.
 The brawler’s half-closed eyes meant sleep would soon overtake her.
-They were all wounded and weary.
+They were wounded and weary.
 If there ever was a time to wipe them out, it would be now.
-Cora pulled her lute into position and prepared to defend the beleaguered trio.
+Cora readied her lute to defend the beleaguered trio.

 A chuckle accompanied the footsteps of a lithe, long-haired man.
 He stepped around a thick oak and approached.
 “I suppose we can talk now.”

-Cora thought she recognized the man; perhaps she’d seen him somewhere before.
-He stood almost as tall as Cuauhtérroc, but not nearly as thick, and displayed a rugged strength in his frame.
-His wavy brown hair was pulled back into a loose ponytail that jutted out from the nape of his neck.
+Cora thought she recognized him.
+He stood almost as tall as Cuauhtérroc, but was not nearly as thick, and he displayed a rugged strength in his frame.
+His wavy brown hair jutted out from the nape of his neck in a loose ponytail.
 His crooked smile and the cocky lilt in his step were strangely familiar.
 Perhaps they had met in a tavern in Cer Cannaid, where he had ogled her or said something grossly mistaken for a compliment.

 “Yes!”
 Cora replied enthusiastically, then checked herself.
 “I mean, I think so.
 Some of us were there, anyway.”

-“As I thought,” Moffe said with that crooked smile of his.
+“As I thought,” Moffe said with a crooked smile.
 “I recall sitting beside a lovely songsage with long, flowing hair of the deepest red.
 And I remember the serious stares of the savage draped in his furs.
-That is truly a high form of respect you show that panther.”
+I also recall a stocky lad with a ridiculous mustache, and—”

 “I had my hair cut.
 You know, in the Elandran style.
 It’s all the rage back home.”